nlmenke/vertebrae/.github/pull_request_template/documentation-template.md

 ---
-name: Bugfix
+name: Documentation
-about: Create a pull request to fix a bug
+about: Create a pull request to add documentation
 title: ''
-labels: bugfix
+labels: documentation
 assignees: ''
 ---